 From the museum we grabbed the shuttle back to the Visitors Centre.
-At this time of year the shuttles were still running on all routes in the popular Grand Canyon South Rim.
-We debated taking a shuttle to a different part of the canyon but by now hunger was going to win out.
-Having been awed by the Grand Canyon North Rim surprise, we were less impressed with this view of the Grand Canyon and were ready to move on and continue our trip towards the west coast.
-We thought this was our last national park on this park tour, but little did we know what we had one more park to visit.
+At this time of year the shuttles ran on all routes in the popular Grand Canyon South Rim.
+We debated taking a shuttle to a different part of the canyon.
+But by now hunger was going to win out.
+Having been awed by the Grand Canyon North Rim surprise, we were less impressed with this view of the Grand Canyon.
+We were ready to move on and continue our trip towards the west coast.
+We thought this was our last national park on this park tour.
+But little did we know what we had one more park to visit.

-As we drove west towards our 2 day break in Las Vegas, we passed by the exit that would take you to the Skywalk glass observation floor at Grand Canyon West in the Hualapai Indian Reservation.
-We were tempted to see the view from this popular tourist destination but figured nothing would match the two days of Grand Canyon views we had already seen.
+As we drove west towards our 2 day break in Las Vegas, we passed by the exit that took you to the Skywalk glass observation floor at Grand Canyon West in the Hualapai Indian Reservation.
+We were tempted to see the view from this popular tourist destination.
+But figured nothing would match the two days of Grand Canyon views we had already seen.

 If you decide to visit the Grand Canyon, make sure you take the time to go all the way to the south and north rims within Grand Canyon National Park.
 While a quick peek of the popular Grand Canyon South Rim may satisfy your interest, it is worth it to take the time and really enjoy this awesome geological wonder.